1 - Overview

 API Deployment Version Management ListAPI deployment history

-• Can view deployment date/time, status, description, deployment ID
+• You can view deployment date/time, status, description, and deployment ID

 CORS (Cross-Origin Resource Sharing)

-For details on CORS (Cross-Origin Resource Sharing), see Components > CORS.
+For detailed information about CORS (Cross-Origin Resource Sharing), see Components > CORS.

 NameCORS name